 Several of his athletes from Righetti and Hancock have gone to successful athletic careers at four-year universities, including PAC-12 Conference hammer throw champion Chelsea Cassulo (Arizona State), Jerrel Meier (UC Berkeley), Kenna Wolter (University of South Dakota).

 Quintana attended Righetti High School, where he was a standout athlete in cross country and track.
 He recorded career bests of 1:55 in the 800-meters and 4:19 in the mile.
-He also played baseball in the local Mexican League for 13 seasons.

 Quintana is the proud father of two sons, Louie Jr. and Joseph.
 Louie Jr. was an All-American track and cross country runner at Arroyo Grande High School.
-A five-time All-American for Villanova University, he is an assistant track coach at Arizona State University.
+A five-time All-American for Villanova University, he is an assistant track coach at Oregon State University.